spire-signpost/development/node/apps/node-todos-users-api/Readme.md

   * add authentication by validating token in header
   * add error handling for token errors, no user &c.
   * test with postman

+#### v0.5 - abstract authentication to middleware
+  * add new middleware directory and authenticate file
+  * abstract authentication to separate function
+  * call authenticate from private API route
+  * test with postman